withastro/contribute.docs.astro.build/src/content/docs/guides/recipe-writing.md

     ---
     ```

 2. Add an introduction: what will the recipe accomplish?
-(1 paragraph is fine.)
+(A single sentence or paragraph is fine.
+Be clear about what the reader will now have or be able to do.)

 3. Add a `## Prerequisites` section that includes any required configurations or steps to take before starting the recipe.
 If your recipe works with any project setup, you can skip this section.

 4. Add a `## Recipe` section that includes a numbered list of steps.
+Follow our guidance for [writing instructions](/guides/writing-style/#giving-instructions) that are clear and helpful.

 5. If you have external references or links, add a ``## Resources`` section at the end.